Zoha/laravel-meta/readme.md

 $post->setMeta('key2' , 'not integer value');
 $post->decreaseMeta('key2'); // meta value will not change
 ```
-you can pass second argument for detemine decrease step
+And you can pass second argument for detemine decrease step
 ```PHP
 $post->setMeta('key' , 3);
 $post->decreaseMeta('key',3); // meta value will change to 0
 ```
 # Clauses
 ### Where Meta Clause
-filter items by meta value :
+Filter items by meta value :
 ```PHP
 $result = Post::whereMeta('key','value');
 // you can use operator :